FeralInteractive/gamemode/README.md

 **gamemode\_client.h** is as single header lib that lets a game request game mode and handle errors.

+### Integration
-Developers can build the request directly into an app.
+Developers can integrate the request directly into an app.
 Note that none of these client methods force your users to have the daemon installed or running - they will safely no-op if the host is missing.

 ```C
 // Manually with error checking